-The G3 ZED ski touring bindings defines the next evolution of high-performance alpine touring ski bindings.
-Go lighter.
-Go further.
-Go hard.
+The G3 ZED 12 ski touring bindings defines the next evolution of high-performance alpine touring ski bindings.
+Go lighter, further, harder.

 A binding can be light and simple for the hike up, but none of that matters if you can’t ski it the way you want.
 The ZED truly stands confident in a league of its own with all the power and performance of a much heavier modern touring binding, but packs it into a super light and simple package.

-- 10 mm range of forward pressure for consistent release
+- 10 mm range of forward pressure in the heel to maintain consistent release

-- Wide freeride mount for power transfer & pull-out resistance
+- Wide freeride mount transfers power to the ski & provides pull-out resistance

 - Optional add-on brake is easy to install/uninstall